juxt/mach/README.md

 ### EDN format

-Makefiles are data, and we have chosen the EDN format.
+Machfiles are data, and we have chosen the EDN format.
 If the only reason EDN was better than JSON was because it allows comments, that would be reason enough to choose it.
 It has many other advantages though.

-The Makefile is a map, modelled in a similar fashion to the original Makefile, with targets as keys and dependencies/actions as values.
+The Machfile is a map, modelled in a similar fashion to the original Machfile, with targets as keys and dependencies/actions as values.

 ### Targets